‘Stop, Let Them Cross’ – Gadget Clock

 ‘Cease, Let Them Cross’ – Gadget Clock

-A 3-month-old lady was killed in her stroller in Clinton Hill and a 15-year-old lady was hit by a faculty bus in Midwood.
-They have been simply two of the greater than 122 pedestrians killed in metropolis intersections over the previous yr.
+A 3-month-old woman was killed in her stroller in Clinton Hill and a 15-year-old woman was hit by a college bus in Midwood.
+They have been simply two of the greater than 122 pedestrians killed in metropolis intersections over the previous 12 months.

 “The prerequisite to prosperity is public security and justice.
-That additionally contains visitors security,” Adams mentioned.
+That public security additionally consists of visitors security,” Adams stated.

-A brand new rule goes into impact in NYC at this time which requires drivers to cease, fairly than yield, for pedestrians in intersections when visitors controls 🚦🛑 should not in place.
+A brand new rule goes into impact in NYC at this time which requires drivers to cease, quite than yield, for pedestrians in intersections when visitors controls 🚦🛑 usually are not in place.
 Drivers should stay stopped till such pedestrians cross the roadway.https://t.co/o6QCgz8r8z pic.twitter.com/CGm0MT9Inl

 — NYC DOT (@NYC_DOT) January 19, 2022

-Final yr noticed the best degree of visitors fatalities within the metropolis in a decade.
-On Wednesday, Adams and the Division of Transportation introduced a brand new marketing campaign to finish visitors violence via smarter engineering and stronger enforcement on the intersections liable for 79% of pedestrian accidents.
+Final 12 months noticed the best degree of visitors fatalities within the metropolis in a decade.
+On Wednesday, Adams and the Division of Transportation introduced a brand new marketing campaign to finish visitors violence by smarter engineering and stronger enforcement on the intersections chargeable for 79% of pedestrian accidents.

-“We’re going to reimagine 1,000 intersections throughout town, enhance visitors alerts, increase crosswalks, and extra,” Adams mentioned.
+“We’re going to reimagine 1,000 intersections everywhere in the metropolis.
+There will probably be visitors frequent measures and recapturing area for pedestrians.
+We’re going to enhance visitors indicators, increase crosswalks, and extra,” Adams stated.

-Additionally beginning Wednesday, drivers and cyclists should absolutely cease — not simply yield to pedestrians in crosswalks — even at intersections the place there’s not a visitors mild or cease signal.
+Additionally beginning Wednesday, drivers and cyclists should absolutely cease — not simply yield — for pedestrians in crosswalks, even at intersections with out visitors lights or cease indicators.

 “That doesn’t imply decelerate and navigate your automotive in between individuals strolling within the crosswalk.
-It means cease till the crosswalk is obvious of pedestrians, then proceed,” Police Commissioner Keechant Sewell added.
-“If our officers see a car failing to cease whereas pedestrians are crossing in entrance of them, that’s the place enforcement is available in.
+It means cease till the crosswalk is evident of pedestrians, then proceed,” Police Commissioner Keechant Sewell added.
+“If our officers see a automobile failing to cease whereas pedestrians are crossing in entrance of them, that’s the place enforcement is available in.

-The DOT mentioned it is going to make investments tens of millions of {dollars} within the marketing campaign, bettering infrastructure and educating drivers in regards to the new guidelines.
+The DOT stated it’ll make investments thousands and thousands of {dollars} within the marketing campaign, bettering infrastructure and educating drivers concerning the new guidelines.

 “We are able to do it.
-The 7 million New Yorkers with out vehicles anticipate us to do it,” DOT Commissioner Ydanis Rodriguez mentioned.
+The 7 million New Yorkers who doesn’t have automobiles anticipate that New York Metropolis will probably be there for them,” Ydanis Rodriguez stated.

 Amongst them is Fabiola Mendieta, whose 5-year-old son was killed in visitors violence.

-“I’m right here representing the entire households like my very own who’ve empty chairs at our tables as a result of our little one, father, siblings have been stolen from us, killed in crashes,” Mendieta mentioned.
+“I’m right here representing all the households like my very own who’ve empty chairs at our tables due to our youngster, our companions, our siblings have been stolen from us, killed in crashes,” Mendieta stated.

-The mayor mentioned the brand new plan will imply fewer tables with empty chairs.
+The mayor stated the brand new plan will imply fewer tables with empty chairs.

-The DOT may even outfit at the very least 100 problematic intersections with bike corrals, which assist enhance visibility and stop drivers from turning corners too shortly.

 #Cease #Cross #CBS #York